MauricioCafiero/CafChemQuantum/QuantumChemistry_with_Qiskit.md

 \sigma^- \sigma^+ = \frac{1}{2} (\textbf{I} + \textbf{Z})   \hspace{2cm}   \text{remove particle}
 ```
+where **X** and **Y** are the unitary gates described earlier.
 There are sevral ways to map fermionic operators to qubit operators.
-Two mappings for systems with a one-to-one electron to qubit mapping are *Jordan-Wigner* and
+Two mappings for systems with a one-to-one electron to qubit mapping are *Jordan-Wigner* and *Bravyi-Kitaev*.
-*Bravyi-Kitaev*.
 There is also the *Parity* mapping.
 Consider an example of the Jordan-Wigner mapping.
 For orbital 1 (numbered 0), the creation operator would be the same as above:
 ```math

 \hat{a}^+_{0} = \frac{1}{2} (\textbf{X} - i \textbf{Y})